Libby

 • Validating New Changes: Our team must move beyond tree testing to high-fidelity usability studies that measure task success and emotional response.
 This includes creating success confirmations for borrowing, testing the "Return Early" button for speed, and verifying the scannability of the Profile screen.
 Additionally, we should explore the "Available Now" suggestions and stress-test the new "Saved Books" organization to ensure it works for all types of library patrons.

 • Onboarding For New Features: Since we replaced “Tags” with “Saved Books”, we need a subtle way to show returning users where their old data went.
-I would design a simple one-time tooltip to bridge that gap.
+This would require coordination with engineering to preserve user data, and with customer support to prepare for incoming questions.
+A phased rollout with a legacy view option may reduce risk.

-The primary issue is that the current interface relies too much on recall rather than recognition.
+The primary issues are poor navigation and misaligned mental models.
 Users often feel scattered when they try to complete basic tasks like returning a borrowed book early.
-During our research, we found that search results are sometimes perceived as unreliable and there is a distinct lack of confirmation after a user borrows a title.
 Terms such as "Manage Loan" are not clear enough, which leads to poor discoverability of critical actions.
 Many users do not even understand the purpose of "Tags" or how they differ from a standard wishlist.

 These targeted improvements address the core usability issues identified during user research and aim to create a more intuitive, confidence-building experience for all library patrons.